This spinach and potato slice makes a great lunch or easy dinner that is packed with green leafy veggies.

 - Pour the mixture into your well greased oven dish and bake at a moderate-low heat for 45 minutes - 1 hour, until the slice becomes golden brown on the top and the potato is cooked through.

-Grow Your Own Green Stuff
+How to Grow Your Own Leafy Green Vegetables

-We grow Bloomsdale Spinach as it grows easily, manages to survive our frosty winters and hot summers (if given water and some shade), and even lived through some stray sheep munching on it.
+We grow Bloomsdale Spinach as it grows well, manages to survive our frosty winters and hot summers (if given water and some shade), and even lived through some stray sheep munching on it.
 We pick it continuously and it just keeps on sprouting new leaves.

 What is your favourite ‘green stuff’ to grow and eat?